glauberramos/cloudinary-pwa-angular/post.md

 Now we are going to integrate the generation inside your build process, you can change that on your `package.json`:

-`"build": "ng build && workbox-cli generate:sw"`
+`"build": "ng build && workbox generate:sw",`

 Now everytime you run `npm run build` you are going to export all your files to `dist` folder and also generate a service worker.